-You can do the same thing with clothes.
+You can do the same thing with clothing.

-Not only is using canvas bags for groceries a wise move for the environment, but it also saves you money.
+Not only does it help the environment, but it also saves you money.

 Many stores, even national chain stores have begun to offer you discounts if you use reusable bags for your groceries and other items.